FH3D/Klipper-Config/README.md

 # Klipper_cfg.
 -------------------------------------------------------------------
-## This repo is used to store my Klipper config for my Voron printer (V2.4 & V0)
+## This repo is used to store my Klipper config for my Voron printers (V2.4 & V0)
 ### please use on your own risk
 ![](./images/ZwoVier.png)